jdhitsolutions/PowerShellLab/README.md

 # PowerShellLab #

 These files are used for configuration with the [Autolab](https://github.com/theJasonHelmick/PS-AutoLab-Env) project.
-The intent is to setup a small domain environment for testing and teaching PowerShell.
+The intent is to setup a small domain environment for testing and teaching Windows PowerShell 5.1.

 ## Instructions
 To use the scripts and configurations, download the [current release ](https://github.com/jdhitsolutions/PowerShellLab/archive/0.9.1.zip).
 Extract the contents of the zip file folder to your Autolab Configurations directory.
 You should end up with something like C:\Autolab\Configurations\PowerShellLab which contains the files from this repository.
 Change to that directory and continue with the Autolab setup instructions.